 Applicants are automatically considered for both levels of award based on a single application.
 The agency determines the value, duration and type of award during the national adjudication based on the number of months of full-time study completed by December 31 of the year of application.
 Specific details can be found on the official SSHRC Doctoral Awards website.

-Recipients of SSHRC Doctoral Awards who hold their scholarship at Waterloo are eligible to receive the President’s Graduate Scholarship.
+Successful recipients who hold their scholarship at Waterloo are eligible to receive the President’s Graduate Scholarship!

 The University of Waterloo is able to submit a total of 39 applicants for consideration at the national level competition.